TerraConstructs/intro-workshop/workshop/content/english/20-typescript/30-hello-cdk/300-cdk-watch.md

 development purposes.
 Never use hotswap for your production deployments!
 {{% /notice %}}

-We can speed up that deployment time with `cdk deploy --hotswap`, which will assess whether a hotswap deployment can be performed instead of a CloudFormation deployment.
-If possible, the CDK CLI will use AWS service APIs to directly make the changes; otherwise it will fall back to performing a full CloudFormation deployment.
+We can speed up that deployment time with `cdktf deploy --hotswap`, which will assess whether a hotswap deployment can be performed instead of a CloudFormation deployment.
+If possible, the CDKTF CLI will use AWS service APIs to directly make the changes; otherwise it will fall back to performing a full CloudFormation deployment.

-Here, we will use `cdk deploy --hotswap` to deploy a hotswappable change to your AWS Lambda asset code.
+Here, we will use `cdktf deploy --hotswap` to deploy a hotswappable change to your AWS Lambda asset code.

-## Timing `cdk deploy --hotswap`
+## Timing `cdktf deploy --hotswap`

 Let's change the lambda code in `lambda/hello.js` another time: